thoughtbot/design-sprint-guide/sprint-guide/exercises/set-expectations.md

 Without setting expectations before starting the sprint you may be presented with some very confused and concerned team members.
-Design sprints may not be familiar to the people on you team so it's important that they know what to expect before joining.
+Design sprints may not be familiar to the people on your team so it's important that they know what to expect before joining.

 ## Instructions